prsuyal/gif-generator/README.md

 `python youtube_to_gif.py`

 You will be prompted to:
-- Enter the YouTube video URL.
+- Enter the YouTube video URL. (ex: https://www.youtube.com/watch?v=example)
-- Specify the start and end time for the GIF segment (in seconds).
+- Specify the start time for the GIF segment (in seconds). (ex: 10)
-- Provide a filename for the output GIF.

-Example:
-Enter the YouTube video URL: https://www.youtube.com/watch?v=example Enter the start time of the GIF (in seconds): 10
-Enter the end time of the GIF (in seconds): 20
+- Specify the end time for the GIF segment (in seconds). (ex: 20)
-Enter the filename for the GIF (with .gif extension): output.gif
+- Provide a filename for the output GIF. (ex: output.gif)

 The script will download the specified video segment, convert it to a GIF, and save it to the specified filename.